070 Heating plant Antwerp

 Date 2013 -

-The heating plant is integrated into the embankment between the park and the motorway and thus combines the advantages of this two-sided location.
-On the park side, the building is a hospitable visitor centre with lookout tower, while on the motorway side it can continue undisturbed in its function as a smooth-running machine.
-The structure that gives the boiler chimneys the necessary stability is clad in steel sheets.
-They are bent along their diagonals, which makes these thin sheets more rigid and stronger, as is also the case in the material used for air ducts.
-Thus material and form here give the tower a technical appearance.
+By integrating it into the embankment between the park and the motorway, the thermal power station combines the advantages of the double-sided location.
+On the park side, the building plays its hospitable role as a visitor centre with observation tower, while on the motorway side it can take on its function undisturbed as a smooth-running machine.
+The structure that provides the necessary stability for the chimneys of the boilers is clad with steel plates.
+The plates are bent on their diagonal.
+The buckling makes the thin plates stiffer and stronger, as is the case with technical air ducts.
+Material and shape give the tower a technical appearance.

-The tower and its base can be seen from the motorway side, and the form near the ground is reminiscent of an archaic hearth.
-Seen from the park, the lines of the paths that cut through the slope are continued in the angular twists in the tower volume.
-The tower is a landscape element, like part of a mountain flank or cliff, as in the sixteenth-century paintings of Joachim Patinir.
-Here, the landscape, building, technical elements and structure fuse into a single image.
+From the motorway side, the tower can be seen with its base.
+The basic form is reminiscent of the archaic fireplace.
+From the park, the lines of the paths that cut through the slope are continued in the angular ridges of the tower volume.
+The tower becomes a landscape element, like part of a mountain or rock face, as in the sixteenth-century paintings by Joachim Patinir.
+Landscape, building, technique and structure merge into one image.